Palmer House Museum

 There is no charge to tour the museum.

 Society Meeting Schedule

-We have started our 2019 season.
-Meetings are held the second Tuesday of each month at 6:30 pm in the Northfield Center Town Hall – for the time being.
+We have started our 2020 season.
+Meetings are held the fourth Tuesday of each month at 6:30 pm in the Northfield Center Town Hall – for the time being.
 With the new Northfield Center building, the meeting place may change.
 You are welcome to join us!

 The Society has a large store of artifacts, photos, and articles that need inventoried and cataloged.
 If preserving history is of interest to you, contact us at Palmer-House@hson.info and volunteer your time to help.

 Several visitors have asked about who owns the Palmer House museum and who pays for the upkeep?